Two people walking and talking on the street.

 • It can give you a strong sense of identity and belonging.

-• It can give you an opportunity to experience other cultures, which can expose you to new ways of thinking about your mental health.
+• It can give you an opportunity to experience other cultures and expose you to new ways of thinking about your mental health.

 • It can bring colour and joy to your life by exposing you to new art, music and literature.